Table of Contents

 Insurance companies consider CPAP machines to be durable medical equipment.
 As such, there is a process to obtaining a CPAP machine for permanent use.

 One of the most critical parts of the process is documentation and testing.
-Mostly a sleep study to study studies the levels of apnea-hypopnea index (AHI) or respiratory disturbance index (RDI).
+It’s mostly a sleep study that looks at the levels of apnea-hypopnea index (AHI) or respiratory disturbance index (RDI).
 These indicate how many times an hour, an event (usually decreased or cessation in breathing) happens.
 Depending on the number and the severity, they will possibly prescribe you a CPAP machine.
 A CPAP machine is considered durable medical equipment, so most insurance companies like Blue Cross Blue Shield, Medicare, Medicaid, Aetna, and Humana.
-You need a prescription as it will have the doctors recommended pressure settings for the machine for the technician to program into the device.
+You need a prescription as it will have the doctors’ recommended pressure settings for the machine for the technician to program into the device.
 To get a CPAP machine, you need a doctor’s prescription, which a doctor gives you only after a sleep study confirms the need for it.
 Then you will have an initial set up on the device and a demonstration on how to use and CPAP cleaning it before being sent home.
 Depending on your insurance company, you may have a deductible, co-pay, or may have to pay out of pocket and then be reimbursed for the equipment after the fact.
 Most CPAP machines range from $500 – $3000 with the average price of $850 if you have to pay for some or all of it out of pocket that can be difficult if you do not have some savings set aside.

 CPAP Assistance Foundations

 You need to turn in a valid application and prescription to apply for a kit.
 It is considered free, but they ask for $100 donation to help with the cost of the equipment, which is usually a high discount from what they would pay.
-Another foundation is the Reggie White Foundation, they require an application available here, $25 fee, and proof of economic hardship.
+Another foundation is the Reggie White Foundation, which require an application available here, $25 fee, and proof of economic hardship.
 Then if accepted, it’s a $10 supply fee and evidence of financial hardship.
 There are possibly other more local companies, trying Salvation Army or Goodwill sometimes turns up durable medical equipment, but most doctors will advise against it.
 Without being sure how well it works or how long the machine was in use before, it is hard to determine how useful it is or if it may not be as clean as thought.

 Rent to Buy CPAP Machines